Optimality in importance sampling: a gentle survey: The two fundamental families of IS estimators

 \section{The two fundamental families of IS estimators}

 In this section, we describe the two basic IS schemes in the simplest scenario: considering one proposal density $q$ and one integral $I$.
-Note that, trough all the manuscript, the proposal density $q(\x)$ is always normalized, i.e., $\int_{\Theta} q(\x) d\x=1$.
+Note that, throughout the manuscript, the proposal density $q(\x)$ is always normalized, i.e., $\int_{\Theta} q(\x) d\x=1$.